isomerpages/govtech-stp/_travel-checklist/checklists/Travel Checklist – Fully Vaccinated & Recovered Traveller.md

     </tr>
 		</tbody>
 	</table>
+<p style="font-size:18px; margin-top:15px;line-height:1.35;">Travellers with digitally-verifiable vaccination certificates (i.e. certificates with QR codes) can use the <a href="https://go.gov.sg/vcp-portal" target="_blank">Vaccination Check Portal</a> to verify if their certificates can be digitally recognised.
+This is an optional step for travellers’ own assurance and to facilitate boarding checks by transport operators.
+If the verification fails, they can continue to show their vaccination app or vaccination certificates as proof of vaccination at the point of boarding or during immigration clearance.</p>
+<p style="font-size:18px; margin-top:15px;line-height:1.35;">Travellers who are travelling from a country/region in Africa or South America that is endemic for Yellow Fever, are also required to produce a valid <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/yellow-fever-vaccination-certificate" target="_blank">Yellow Fever vaccination certificate</a> for entry.</p>
 </div>

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; margin-top:15px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">&#9744;&nbsp;<b>C) Obtain Medical Proof of COVID-19 infection detected 7 – 90 days before date of departure</b></div>